-- Chris McLaughlin, Bay Area Restoration Council
+This project is truly a cause for community celebration.- Chris McLaughlin, Bay Area Restoration Council

 The contracts are a milestone after years of planning and negotiation from a group of partners including neighbouring municipalities, the federal government and U.S. Steel, all of whom came up with a plan to "cap" the site – essentially building a box around it and turning it into an extension of the pier that could then be used as land for industry.

 - READ MORE: Randle Reef delay seems shrouded in secrecy, MP says

 - READ MORE: Plan for Hamilton's Randle Reef cleanup is 'put coal tar 'in a big steel box''

 The entire project is slated to cost $138.9 million.
 The value of McNally construction's portion of the project comes in at just under $32 million, documents show.

 "This is a red-letter day in the history of our much-maligned Bay.
 The gradual rehabilitation of Hamilton Harbour leapt forward today with the announcement of the Randle Reef Engineered Containment Facility (ECF) over the most highly contaminated sediment in the Harbour," said Chris McLaughlin, executive director of the Bay Area Restoration Council (BARC).

 "This project is truly a cause for community celebration.
 It is an achievement for the ages," he said in a statement.
 McLaughlin told CBC News the city can expect to see construction at the site "relatively soon" as contractors try to beat winter weather.